Battle of Hannut: Morning actions

 On 12 May 4.
 Panzerdivision raced to seize their first objective, Hannut, reaching the area that morning.
 General Hoepner ordered the 3rd and 4th Panzer Divisions (3rd Pz.
 Div. and 4th Pz.
 Div.) to concentrate on and secure Hannut to secure the 6th Army's flank.
-Noting his lack of fuel and his divisions artillery and infantry support that had not yet caught up with the armour, which made an immediate assault on Hannut risky, Major-General Stever of the 4th Pz.
+Noting his lack of fuel, and that his divisions' artillery and infantry support had not yet caught up with the armour, which made an immediate assault on Hannut risky, Major-General Stever of the 4th Pz.
 Div. requested an air-drop of fuel.
 Concluding that he was only facing one French battalion, he engaged the French defences.
 That morning the 4th Pz.
 Div. made contact with a French Armoured force of some 25 tanks.
 The 4th Pz.
 Div. destroyed seven of the French tanks for no losses.

 Allied air units also concentrated on his unit, which could have made Stever's mission more difficult.
 The RAF sent over 38 bombers, losing 22.
 The Armée de l'air made two large bombing attacks, one including 18 of its Breguet 693 bombers on their maiden mission, losing eight.
-The 85 Messerschmitt 109s of Jagdgeschwader 27 (Fighter Wing 27) flew 340 sorties that day, claiming 26 Allied aircraft for the loss of four fighters.
+The 85 Messerschmitt Bf 109s of Jagdgeschwader 27 (Fighter Wing 27) flew 340 sorties that day, claiming 26 Allied aircraft for the loss of four fighters.
 German anti-aircraft artillery (AAA) claimed another 25.
 But that afternoon General Georges suddenly ordered air priority away from the Belgian plain to the threatened center of his front further south in the Sedan area.
 Prioux's cavalry formations now had little air cover.